 For this summer we decided to do something a little bit different.
 One of my biggest challenges when reading is how to switch gears when I finish a book.
 I want to keep reading, but my brain is so firmly in the world created by the author that I have a hard time immediately switching to a new book, a new world, a new set of characters.
-One thing that keeps me reading going is reading a series, or reading another book by the same author, a binge read if you will.
+One thing that keeps my reading going is reading a series, or reading another book by the same author – binge-worthy books.
 With that in mind, we’ve created a summer binge reading guide with input from my own favorites as well as some suggestions from my reader friends.

 The links used in this post are affiliate links.
 Thanks for your support of our site!
 (These links don’t change your shopping experience at all!)